janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 ---
 layout: post
-title: "no fooling"
+title: "grey to green"
 date: 2021-06-24
-excerpt: "grey to green"
+excerpt: "my story of depaving a driveway to become a greenway"
 tag:
 - life
 - spring